 When a student who is not on probation fails one of the major examinations (Reprint Exam, Master’s defense), the student will be placed on probation and given a second opportunity to pass that examination.
 This second examination must be taken within three months of the first examination.
 Failure on the second examination will result in termination from the program.
 When a student who is already on probation fails one of the major examinations, they may or may not be given a second opportunity to pass that examination, at the discretion of the Graduate Evaluations Committee.

 When evaluation reveals that a student's laboratory research progress does not meet program standards, the student placed on probation and will be given one term to improve laboratory skills and productivity before being reevaluated.
 A subsequent determination that laboratory performance is substandard in any future evaluation will result in the student's termination from the program.

 In all cases, termination of a student requires a decision by the Graduate Evaluations Committee and cannot be made by an individual faculty member or examination committee.
 Terminations are final.

 Special Status: Leave of Absence

 Students may request a leave of absence from the program.
-Such requests must be made in writing to the Chair of the Advising Committee.
+Such requests must be made in writing to the Director of Graduate Studies.
 Requests should include the reason for the request and the duration of the requested leave.
-Leaves of absence are subject to the approval of the FAS Associate Dean for Graduate Studies.
+Leaves of absence are subject to the approval of the Dietrich School of Arts & Sciences Associate Dean for Graduate Studies.
 Students considering a leave of absence should consult the Regulations Governing Graduate Study at the University of Pittsburgh regarding policies that guide decisions on this issue.
 These regulations are available on the University of Pittsburgh website.